 Exercising your rights

-If you wish to contact the Company to exercise any of the above rights, we require a written request either by letter or email.
+If you wish to contact us to exercise any of the above rights, we require a written request by email using the form on our Contact Page.
 When requesting please include your full name, email address and date of birth.
-If you inform the Company via email we'll initially send a verification email to make sure it really is you before we act upon your request.
+When you inform us we’ll initially send a verification email to make sure it really is you before we act upon your request.
 Any request will be actioned within 30 days and you will be informed when the action has been completed.